sj26/rubygems-oidc-buildkite-plugin/README.md

 # Rubygems Buildkite OIDC support

-> [!NOTE]
-> This is not yet generally available, but [work is in progress](https://github.com/rubygems/rubygems.org/pull/4159).

-Exchange a [Buildkite OIDC token] for a [Rubygems] API token, as a [trusted provider], to securely push Rubygems from your Buildkite pipelines.
+Exchange a [Buildkite OIDC token] with [Rubygems] as a [trusted provider], via an [OIDC API Key Role], to securely push Rubygems from your Buildkite pipelines.

 ```yaml
 steps: